pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1262 Java 20

+Today I review the new features in Java 20, I have a lot of problems with try to execute the code in IntelliJ, I need to do some configurations steps before compile and run the code.
+Also, I continue reading the Security Engineering book.

 ##### Day 1261 Scoped Values

 Today I watch the Java First, Java Always YouTube video, well Java is doing a great a job with involve the community